GispoCoding/eis_toolkit/README.md

 ```

 > [!TIP]
-> GDAL installation can cause issues on various platforms, especially on Windows.
-If you have trouble installing EIS Toolkit in a venv due to GDAL, download a compatible GDAL wheel (for example from [this repository](https://github.com/cgohlke/geospatial-wheels/releases)), install it first, and then attempt to install EIS Toolkit again.
+> GDAL needs to be installed separately on Windows when using pip / PyPI.
+If you have trouble installing EIS Toolkit in a venv due to GDAL, you can download a compatible GDAL wheel (for example from [this repository](https://github.com/cgohlke/geospatial-wheels/releases)), install it first, and then attempt to install EIS Toolkit again.

 ## Usage